Get Lit at These Hudson Valley Tree Lighting Ceremonies

 Empire State Plaza, Albany

 The New York State Holiday Tree is ready to be lit at Empire State Plaza with a full firework celebration.
-Make it a holiday-themed day trip by attending the Taste of NY Holiday Market and the Great Train Extravaganza happening on the same day.
+Make it a holiday-themed day trip by attending the Taste of NY Holiday Market, which falls on the same day.

 December 1, 5 p.m.

 A true community happening in East Fishkill, the tree lighing includes music from the East Fishkill Community Chorus and a visit from the man in red.
 Kids and families can munch on hot cocoa and snacks throughout the evening as well.

 Head to Mesier Park on the first day of December for the annual tree lighting and parade in the Village of Wappingers Falls.

 December 6, 5 p.m.